On-Chain Program

 |---|---|---|---|

-MarketConfig | ["market", market_id: u16] | 68 | Per-market config + live state: oracle price, mark EMA, funding accumulators, OI, weights, settlement state, admin, initial_capacity (margin-tier denominator floor) |
+MarketConfig | ["market", market_id: u16] | 68 | 238 bytes.
+Per-market config + live state: oracle price, mark EMA, funding accumulators, OI, weights, settlement state, admin, oracle_authority, initial_capacity (margin-tier denominator floor) |

 LiquidityPool | ["liquidity_pool"] | 1 | Singleton.
+201 bytes.
 Global cross-market USDC custody.
-Holds risk_floor, target_balance, total_lp_deposits, total_lp_withdrawals, admin, token_mint, token_account, bump.
+Holds risk_floor, target_balance, total_lp_deposits, total_lp_withdrawals, total_lp_shares, total_collateral_locked, admin, token_mint, token_account, bump, plus the SP-013 snapshot fields obligations_snapshot_authority / last_obligations / obligations_ts.
 Backed by a pool_token SPL account at seeds ["pool_token"] shared by every market |

 UserPosition | ["position", market_config: Pubkey, user: Pubkey] | N | Per-trader-per-market position: direction, size, entry price, collateral, cumulative-funding snapshot.
 The first key is the MarketConfig PDA, not the market id |